1867

 -At a dinner party in William J. Pirrie's London mansion, Ismay

-added later) to compete with the luxury, size, and speed of rival
+later) to compete with the luxury, size, and speed of rival lines.
+These

-lines.
-These ships are to be known as the Olympic class of liners,
+ships are to be known as the Olympic class of liners, and are intended

-and are intended specifically to beat out the Cunard Line for the
+specifically to beat out the Cunard Line for the Atlantic luxury

 1908

-the design plan for the Olympic class ships prepared by builders
+design plan for the Olympic class ships prepared by builders Harland &

-Harland & Wolff under direct supervision of Lord Pirrie, with the
+Wolff under direct supervision of Lord Pirrie, with the assistance of

 July 31: A contract letter is signed for construction in the Belfast

-to follow.
-Ultimate decisions of design, equipment, and decoration
+follow.
+Ultimate decisions of design, equipment, and decoration are to

-are to be made by J. Bruce Ismay.
-The size of Titanic will be 882
+be made by J. Bruce Ismay.
+The size of Titanic will be 882 feet 9 inches

-feet 9 inches long, 94 feet wide, and 100 feet high to the bridge
+long, 94 feet wide, and 100 feet high to the bridge level.
+Final cost:

 December 16: Keel laid down for Harland & Wolff yard number 400 -